leifstbright/mtf-encoding-decoding-Python/README.md

 ## Requirements

-- Python 3 (no external libraries needed)
+- Python 3 or C (no external libraries needed)

-## Usage
+## Usage for Python

-Both encoding and decoding are handled by the same script — it automatically picks the right mode based on the file extension of the input file.
+Python -> Both encoding and decoding are handled by the same script — it automatically picks the right mode based on the file extension of the input file.

 **To encode** a text file into `.mtf`:
 ```bash